Kylewwelsh/cpnt262-a2/README.md

 - java script is getting pretty long, might put all the arrays into a separate file and do a import/export
 - images array put into a separate js file, exported and then imported into the main script file
 - footer adjusted for all the images, changed from position absolute to position relative
+- The rest of the images were just a copy and paste and the id's were changed.
+Now changing all the other information